Technology in mental disorder treatment: Specific technologies

 Traditional methods of helping people with a mental health problem have been to use approaches such as medication, counselling, cognitive behavioral therapy (CBT), exercise and a healthy diet.
 New technology can also be used in conjunction with traditional methods.

-PC devices

-TED speaker Jane McGanigall's website Games For Change includes a health category, which presents many mental health games improving and education games.
-Additionally, her own game, Super Better for PC, IOS and Android is also meant for mental health improvement.

 Virtual reality

 Rizzo et al. have used virtual reality (VR) (simulated real environments through digital media) to successfully treat post-traumatic stress disorder (PTSD).
 The VR system offers a sense of realism in a safe environment.
 By gradually exposing the person to their fear with a Virtual Environment the patient becomes accustomed to the trigger of their problem to an extent that it no longer becomes an issue.
 This form of treatment has also been applied to other mental health problems such as phobias (where anxiety is triggered by a certain situation).
 For example, fear of flying or arachnophobia (fear of spiders).
 Computer games have also been used to provide therapy for adolescents.
 Many adolescents are reluctant to have therapy and a computer game is a fun, anonymous and accessible way to receive therapeutic advice.
 An example of a computer game that provides such therapy is SPARX, which has notably been shown to be about as effective as face-to-face therapy in a clinical trial.